 Ya ya ya… it DOES.

-By now you realize that keto can work without exercise but may not be the most ideal when it comes to retaining or even gaining lean body mass, which SHOULD be your goal.
+By now you realize that a keto diet can work without exercise but may not be the most ideal when it comes to retaining or even gaining lean body mass, which SHOULD be your goal.

 That said, the old adage reigns true that fat loss does indeed come down to around 80% diet.

-But, in my experience, many struggling dieters find themselves in situations where they’ve lost a lot of both muscle and fat, and as a result feel “skinny fat.”
+But, in my experience, many struggling dieters find themselves in situations where they’ve lost a lot of both muscle and fat, and as a result, feel “skinny fat.”
 Basically, they’ve ended up just a skinnier version of their fat selves.

 Many people who end up losing weight without resistance training suffer from not being able to lose weight from those pesky stubborn areas like their belly, lower back, hips, and thighs.